 The R&S ZNH allows you to use only a limited section of the trace for the marker automatic positioning functions.
-See "Automatic positioning of markers" on page 145.
+See "Automatic positioning of markers" on page 144.
 The R&S ZNH provides setting to define two search range limits.

 - 1. Press the [MARKER] key. - Select the "Set Marker" softkey.
 The R&S ZNH opens a submenu to select the marker positioning. - Select the "Search Range" menu item.
-The R&S ZNH opens the marker search limits softkey menu. - Select "Search Range 1" or "Search Range 2" softkey to define the two search range limit respectively.
-The R&S ZNH opens a submenu to define the lower and upper limit of the search range. - Select the "Lower Limit" menu item.
+The R&S ZNH opens the marker search limits softkey menu. - 4.
+Select "Search Range 1" or "Search Range 2" softkey to define the two search range limit respectively. - The R&S ZNH opens a submenu to define the lower and upper limit of the search range. - Select the "Lower Limit" menu item.
 The R&S ZNH opens an input field to define the lower limit. - 6.
-Enter the limit you require. - 7.
+Enter the limit that you require. - 7.
 Confirm the entry with one of the unit keys.
 If the span is wide enough, the R&S ZNH displays a blue and green line to indicate the limit line for "Search Range 1" and "Search Range 2" respectively.
 By default, the search limit range is over the whole span.

 - 8. Define the "Upper Limit" menu item the same way. - 9.
-Alternatively, select the "Select Marker" softkey. - Select the "Selected Marker" softkey.
-The R&S ZNH opens the submenu to select the search range menu items. - Select "Search Range 1" or "Search Range 2" menu item.
-The R&S ZNH activates the selected search range limit of the selected marker.
+Alternatively, select the "Select Marker" softkey. - 10.
+Select the "Selected Marker" softkey.
+The R&S ZNH opens the submenu to select the search range menu items. - 11.
+Select "Search Range 1" or "Search Range 2" menu item.